brnsampson/optional/README.md

 - Makes for more difficult to read and reason about code at a surprisingly low level of complexity
 - If you every pass a struct by value your invariants can be broken by methods modifying some fields only in the copied struct and others in the copied and original struct.
 You need to be _very_ careful if you do that.
+- Encourages the "make everything a pointer" style, which encourages wishing you were using another language that doesn't require 10 nil checks in every function.

 ### This package

 #### Pros

-- Ergonomics pretty good
+- Ergonomics pretty good.
+Built with merging values from multiple sources together, marshaling, and templating in mind
 - No surprises
-- Generic implementation means all types can be used in the same way
+- Generic implementation means all derivative Option types can be used in the same way
-- Methods for performing transforms on data without extracting it first
+- Methods for performing transforms on data without extracting it first, which is nice in loops
 - Specialized optional types can be built on top to provide any needed functionality for specific use cases.
+Look at the file sub-package for an example.

 #### Cons

-- Inefficient in terms of space and performance
+- A bit inefficient in terms of space and performance
-- Core `Option` type is limited in implementing convenient stdlib interfaces due to the use of generics.
+- Core `Option` type is unable to implement some convenient stdlib interfaces due to the use of generics.
 - To make the thing more useful, only `comparable` values can be wrapped currently.
 This isn't usually too big of a deal for most _values_, but does mean that you cannot create an array option for example (but why would you do that?!?
-Just check for zero len!)
+Just check for zero length!)

-## Why?
+## Why? or: the BS configuration manifesto

 There are many great things about golang, but being spoiled by choice is not typically one of them.

 Not that there is anything wrong with having a good stdlib implementation that can actually be used in prod or there is a lack of good libraries available; I mean there is literally no good way to represent "maybe a thing".
+If TypeScript can have Optional values, why can't we?

 Sure, you can get by in most cases with a pointer.
 This is, in fact, the most performant way to do this.
 I do it all the time.